Generic Name: dexmethylphenidate hydrochloride

 Call your doctor right away if you or your child have any new or worsening mental symptoms or problems while taking Focalin, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.

 Focalin should not be taken if you or your child:

-Tell your doctor about all of the medicines that you or your child takes including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all of the medicines that you or your child takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Focalin and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be adjusted while taking Focalin.

 Your doctor will decide whether Focalin can be taken with other medicines.